-Neutral Ground is a two-person (and one dog), digital wood shop founded by Vincent Vumbaco and run with his brother, David.
-Collectively, we have a good amount of engineering and design experience.
-We've always loved making things with our hands.
-This shop is a way for us to turn our craft into our business.
+Neutral Ground is a one-person (and one dog), digital wood shop founded by Vincent Vumbaco ("hi!").
+I've got a good amount of engineering and design experience and I've always loved to make things with my hands.
+This shop is a way for me to turn my craft into my business.

 Where does the name come from?